Build a Portfolio Instead of a Resume: Why Showing Your Work Wins

 It reduces competition.
 Most people don’t build portfolios.
 By having one, you’re in a smaller, better pool.

 I’ve gotten clients, speaking invitations, and job offers directly because of portfolio work.
 Sometimes years after the work was published.
-The investment keeps paying off.
+The investment keeps paying off long after you’ve stopped thinking about it.

 Your resume is a summary.
 Your portfolio is proof.
 Build the proof.